Photo by Karolina Grabowska via Pexels

 Photo by Ketut Subiyanto via Pexels

-One of their primary purposes is to record real-time medical data to track an individual’s physical conditions more accurately.
-For example, some may be employed to monitor the heart rate over a specific period of time, while others are programmed to monitor one’s sleeping schedule and REM cycles.
+One of their primary purposes is to record real-time medical data to track an individual’s physical condition accurately.
+For example, some may be employed to monitor the heart rate over a specific period, while others are programmed to monitor one’s sleeping schedule and REM cycles.
 This information can be stored within the device for altering retrieval or wirelessly transmitted to a medical professional.
-Either way, such devices provide insight that would hardly be possible when using more traditional methods.
+Either way, such devices provide insight that would hardly be possible using more traditional methods.
 Furthermore, potentially serious medical conditions (such as an irregular heartbeat) can be detected early, leading to a more positive prognosis and potentially saving lives.

 A Growing Market Presence